Bananaco7/major-project/proposal.md

 # Proposal TETRIS
 I want to create a basic version of tetris with all the base elements which I mention in the "Needs To Have" Section.
-I am not too sure what

 ## Needs To Have
 - The basic elements of tetris